andrewt3000/MachineLearning/README.md

 Convolutional Neural Networks - Specialized to process a grid of information such as an image.
 Convolution neural networks use filters (aka kernels) that convolve over the grid.

 Recurrent Neural Network (RNN) - Used for input sequences such as text, audio, or video.
-RNNs are the same as a neural network but they also pass the hidden state output of each neuron as an input to the same neuron during the next sequence.
+RNNs are the same as a neural network but they also pass the hidden state output of each neuron via a weighted connection as an input to the same neuron during the next sequence.
 This feedback architecture allows the network to have memory of previous inputs.
 The memory is limited by vanishing/exploding gradient problem.
 RNNs are trained by backpropagation through time.

 LSTM - [Long Short Term Memory](http://deeplearning.cs.cmu.edu/pdfs/Hochreiter97_lstm.pdf) - A specialized RNN that is capable of long term dependencies.
 Contains memory cells and gates.